TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 <a id="persistence"></a>
 `PERSISTENCE`</br>
-When you specify the PERSISTENCE keyword, SnappyData persists the in-memory table data to a local SnappyData disk store configuration.
+When you specify the PERSISTENCE keyword, TIBCO ComputeDB persists the in-memory table data to a local TIBCO ComputeDB disk store configuration.
 SnappyStore automatically restores the persisted table data to memory when you restart the member.

 !!!
 Note

    	* By default, both row and column tables are persistent.

-   	* The option `PERSISTENT` has been deprecated as of SnappyData 0.9.
+   	* The option `PERSISTENT` has been deprecated.
 Although it does work, it is recommended to use `PERSISTENCE` instead.

 <a id="diskstore"></a>
 `DISKSTORE`</br>
 The disk directories where you want to persist the table data.
-By default, SnappyData creates a "default" disk store on each member node.
+By default, TIBCO ComputeDB creates a "default" disk store on each member node.
 You can use this option to control the location where data is stored.
 For instance, you may decide to use a network file system or specify multiple disk mount points to uniformly scatter the data across disks.
 For more information, refer to [CREATE DISKSTORE](create-diskstore.md).

 <a id="overflow"></a>